 If you don’t display the full post initially, you’ll need to display that content somewhere else in order for users to continue reading.
 Decide whether that should happen in a popup window, another element on the same page, or a new page.
 Select the option you prefer by expanding the “Link To” section.

 For best results, especially in terms of SEO and sending out email alerts, go with the “Page” option.
 You’ll want to create a Blog Details page underneath the blog page, hide it from navigation, and place a Post Single-format element on that page.
 Open up that element’s settings, and make sure the blog’s board is selected under “Content Filters.”
 Choose “Override Page Title and SEO Metadata” from “Formatting” to always show the individual post’s title and information in the user’s browser tab.
+These instructions are outlined in more detail in this article about Posts and SEO best practices.

 The Post List and the the Single Post elements are the most important building blocks for your blog pages, but there are other bells and whistles you may want to add.
 The Post Tools element has options for navigating to previous and next posts (this is handy for users on mobile devices!), tag filters, category filters, and search.
 If you put some time into your board description, you may want to display that with a Board element in Single format.
 Play with these elements and different layouts and configurations to settle on a page that works for you.
 Don’t forget that you can use layout elements, and the options in the Page Layout menu, to add rows and columns to your page!